-Watch this video first: The Earth as seen through the eyes of a GoPro during suborbital flight (November 2015).
+Watch this video first: The Earth seen during suborbital flight (November 2015).

 Flight Opportunities is a NASA program established late 2010 to support the then-emerging commercial suborbital launch industry.
 Today it supports commercial suborbital, small orbital launch vehicle technology development, and materials testing on the external side of the International Space Station (read more here).